Jigsaw (tool), a tool used for cutting arbitrary curves

 My sister tried to console me yesterday.
 "Don't worry Millie," she says.
 "You are fine.
 Enjoy it.
 It sounds like it is a great outlet."

 "Here is the situation, Louisa.
-Your sister has more outlets than she has inlets.
-And mathematically speaking, that doesn't add up."
+Your sister, as in me, has more outlets than inlets.
+Mathematically speaking, that does not add up to healthy living."

-Does anybody know what will become of us if Sven ever finds those edges and that puzzle is ever all done?
+What will become of us if Sven ever finds those four edge pieces and that puzzle is ever completed?